algorithmiaio/secret-store-provider-azure-key-vault/README.md

   * Under **Access policy** click **+ Add Access Policy** and add the app registered above, with **Key Permissions** and **Secret Permissions** selected
   * Configure the vault as desired, and note the vault URL (`vault_url`) once created (this'll likely be called **DNS Name** on the vault details page)

+## Testing

-## Integration tests
+### Integration testing

 The integration tests expect the configurable parameters to be available in the environment at run time.
-To set the variables and run the tests, substitue your values with the PLACEHOLDER_VALUES in the following:
+To set the variables and run the tests, substitue your values with the PLACEHOLDER_VALUES and run the following:

 ```
 export vault_url="https://YOUR_VAULT_NAME.vault.azure.net/"